Skip to content

 Here you’ll find the section of the settings panel in which you can set a featured image.
 Once you are here, click on ‘set featured image’.
 A panel will show that will allow you to choose your featured image.

-You’ll be offered the option choosing an image which is already in your media library, as well as the chance to upload a new image.
+You’ll be offered the option of choosing an image already in your media library or uploading a new image.
 Your theme should also give you the optimal dimensions for your featured image.

-This image will be used as the main image shown on shares of your post and the main image on your blog page.
-This is very important as your image should always be relevant to your post to draw in more readers of your post.
+This image will be used as the main image on shares of your post and the main image on your blog page.
+This is very important, as your image should always be relevant to your post to draw in more readers.

 Create a WordPress post